-While Pahuyuth was designed for survival in lawless environments (e.g. war zones), most of us enjoy the benefits of a constitutional state in which powers to protect citizens are regulated and limited by law and order: The protection of the individual has become the task of the state.
+While Pahuyuth was designed for survival in lawless spaces, today we enjoy the benefits of a rule of law in which powers to protect citizens are regulated and limited by law:

-In other words, the protection of rights against violation is in principle the task of the State, contrary to this principle, self-protection by interference with foreign rights may be permissible if the protection of the State is not timely or cannot be obtained.
-Especially when self-protection is especially permitted.
+In other words, the protection of rights against infringement is, in principle, the task of the State.
+Aside from that self-protection may be permitted by interference with foreign rights if the protection of the State cannot be obtained in time or not at all.
+Especially if self-protection is particularly permitted by law.

-As mediators of a traditional martial art and preservers of cultural heritage and customs, we see it as our responsibility to help our students to deal with their fighting knowledge in a healthy and righteous manner.
+As mediators of a traditional martial art and guardians of traditional traditions, culture and customs, we see ourselves in the responsibility to help our students to a healthy and righteous approach to their fighting knowledge.

-Self-defence within the framework of the law is therefore not understood as an independent Pahuyuth discipline, but as interdisciplinary competence and valuable basic attitude, which we convey to all our students.
-In doing so we put great emphasis on a strict legal conformity and interpretation, which we understand as an indispensable basis for a truly realistic self-defense.
+Therefore, we do not see self-defense within the framework of the law as an independent Pahuyuth discipline, but as a multidisciplinary competence and valuable basic attitude, which we convey to all our students.
+Here we give particular importance to strict legal conformity and interpretation, which we consider to be an indispensable basis for a truly realistic self-defense.